ECSI student loans is a catch-all term for federal, private and other types of education debt that’s managed by loan servicing company Heartland ECSI.

 Founded in 1972, ECSI is a campus-based loan servicer for colleges and universities.
 Their services include borrower support, billing statement generation, payment processing, due diligence, accounting, reporting and automated collection agency placement.

 ESCI has an A- rating from Better Business Bureau, although it isn’t BBB accredited.

 Along with being a third-party loan servicer, ECSI is a customer service agent for the borrower.
 The company also offers software solutions for services beyond student loan servicing, including tuition payment plans, document signing (such as promissory notes, entrance counseling and exit interviews), refund disbursements and tax document management.
 It has advocates who can help students who are having trouble paying their past due tuition.
 It may also work with students who are having trouble paying back their loans and want to discuss deferment or forbearance.

-ECSI can handle many types of student loans, including:
+ECSI can service many types of student loans:

 - Private student loans

 You won’t be able to choose ECSI as your servicer; your lender should be the one to notify you if it works with ECSI.
 You can then sign up to make payments through ECSI.
 You may also be able to apply through ECSI for a tuition repayment plan, as long as your school is a participating institution.

 ECSI makes paying back your loan as simple as possible.
 You can make payments through ECSI several ways: